What is Asia Options?

 Despite the opportunities available, there remains an information gap – many Australians who would otherwise be interested remain uninformed of the opportunities, deterred from a lack of available information, or simply fail to realise the importance of Asia.

-Asia Options was consequently born from an itch shared by our founding team to promote the benefits and opportunities of Asia engagement.
+Asia Options was consequently born from an itch shared by our founding team led by Oliver Theobald and Mirai Kirsanovs to promote the benefits and opportunities of Asia engagement.
 In 2014 we launched an online platform that centralises opportunities and information to help close this information gap.

-Our thriving online platform attracts 26,000+ visits per month and we have partnered with like-minded organisations to support us in achieving our goals, including The Asia Society, the Australia China Youth Association, Foundation of Young Australians and The Australian Business Forum.
+Our thriving online platform attracts 40,000+ visits per month and we have partnered with like-minded organisations to support us in achieving our goals, including The Asia Society, the Australia China Youth Association, and Foundation of Young Australians.

 In 2016 Asia Options completed a video series project with IBM, as well as the Australian Embassy in Beijing to publish a guide on studying in China called Add China.